SmokeyMcBong/AndroidThreeScripts/readme.md

 * Small layout change to the system load monitor
 * Made system load monitor its own function,then call by function name
 * Made START.ME its own function,then call by function name
+* Renamed all config file extensions to .conf to allow simple syntax highlighting

 ### 03/12/2014 ...